 Your council's social services department can assess your care and support needs if you are finding it difficult to manage at home.

-You might need support because of:
+You might be entitled to support because of:

 - old age